tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

         }
     ```

 2. In a faceted search, search the index and retrieve facets for categories, ratings, tags, as well as items with baseRate in specific ranges.
-In this example, the search string is a wildcard (*) but it could just as easily be a string.

     ```
     GET /indexes/hotels/docs?search=*&facet=category&facet=rating&facet=tags&facet=baseRate,values:80|150|220&api-version=2017-11-11